Biblical History & Geography

 Egypt & Mesopotamia

-The great river civilizations
+The two great civilizations of the ancient world

-The Fertile Crescent — Cradle of Civilization
+The Fertile Crescent

 Nineveh